 The Olympus OM-D E-M1 Mark II is the best mirrorless camera for sports, hands down.
 Its dual quad-core processors and 60 fps shooting speed place it leagues above the rest.
 Built-in Wi-Fi, dual memory slots, image stabilization, and a weatherproof body set it even further apart from the competition.

 As far as more affordable mirrorless cameras go, the YI 4K Mirrorless Digital Camera is the way to go.
-For under $400, it is loaded with excellent benefits including 20MP and 4K video.
+It is loaded with excellent benefits including 20MP and 4K video.
 It is also compatible with over 50 lenses.

 Have you recently purchased a mirrorless camera that deserves to be on our list?
 Let us know about it in the comments section below.